jstokesdubose/custcontroltraining/Src/01 Standalone/MD/FromBeginToEnd.md

     ]
 ]
 ````
 Notice how the order of the `JSON Array of Arrays' matches the order of the HTML table headers.
+Apparently, the widget knows which columns in which to place data only by the order in the array.

 ````html
 <th width=10%>Customer No.</th>	------->  "10000",